Foundation Dollars at Work

 Physically Disadvantaged Children’s Fund

-Summer Camp Inclusion Resources: To enable children with special needs to attend typical day camp programs.
+Summer Camp Inclusion Resources: To provide training and support for the successful inclusion of children with special needs in typical day camp programs.